survivejs/react-book/manuscript/03_webpack_and_react.md

 ...
 ```

-Note that `resolve.extensions` setting will allow you to refer to JSX files without an extension now.
-I'll be using the extension for clarity, but you can omit it.
+Note that `resolve.extensions` setting will allow you to refer to JSX files without an extension.
+I'll be using the extension for clarity, but you can omit it if you want.

 T> As `resolve.extensions` gets evaluated from left to right, we can use it to control which code gets loaded for given configuration.
 For instance, you could have `.web.js` to define web specific parts and then have something like `['', '.web.js', '.js', '.jsx']`.
 If a "web" version of the file is found, Webpack would use that instead of the default.